abayominelsonw21/supply-chain-forecast-mlops/README.md

 Model Serving	FastAPI + Docker	Will serve the final forecast predictions via a low-latency API.

 📈 Data Engineering Deliverable (Week 1)

 Goal: Create a singular, cleaned, and enriched feature table ready for direct model consumption.

-1. Data Source & Ingestion
+1. Data Source & Ingestion:
-Source: Walmart Recruiting - Store Sales Forecasting (Kaggle Competition Data).

-Method: Raw data files (train.csv, features.csv, stores.csv) were merged via Pandas Left Join on the common keys (Store, Date, IsHoliday).

-Result: A master DataFrame containing 421,570 records was created.
+The Walmart Store Sales Forecasting raw data (Kaggle) was merged using a Pandas Left Join on Store, Date, and IsHoliday to produce a master DataFrame of 421,570 records.

 2. Feature Engineering Highlights (DS Skill)
 All features have been calculated and saved to the processed layer: